Chilipp/funcargparse/docs/index.rst

 The package only requires the docrep_ package which we use under the hood to extract the necessary parts from the docstrings.

+The package has been tested for python 2.7 and 3.5.

 .. _docrep: http://docrep.readthedocs.io/en/latest/